Madame Tussauds

 Spearhead from Space [5 Nov 1969]

-All photographs are the copyright of the photographer and may not be utilised on any other website or media without permission.
+Information, downloads, photographs and other media are provided for reference and for personal use only (planning visits etc.) - they remain the copyright of their respective authors and may not be duplicated on any other website or media without prior permission.